hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 * Have entries for each release.
 * List bugfixes and features included in the release.
 * Specifically call out backwards-incompatible changes

+### 18. Verification and testing

+We recommend [puppet-lint](http://puppet-lint.com/) and [metadata-json-lint](https://github.com/nibalizer/metadata-json-lint) for checking your module's style compliance.
+For testing your module, we recommend rspec: see [rspec](https://www.relishapp.com/rspec/) and [Better Specs](http://betterspecs.org/) for documentation.